 - Rarely (1 in 1,000 cases), extreme drowsiness, seizure, or coma, suggesting the involvement of the central nervous system

-The World Health Organization (WHO) recommends the administration of an oral dose of 200,000 IU (or 100,000 IU in infants) of vitamin A per day for two days to children with measles.
-This has shown to be an effective treatment according to a study done by PubMed.org.
+The World Health Organization (WHO) recommends the administration of an oral dose of 200,000 IU (or 100,000 IU in infants) of Vitamin A per day for two days to children with measles.
+Vitamin A has been shown to be an effective treatment according to a study done by PubMed.org.

 - Take 200,000 IU of Vitamin A per day.
 I recommend micellized Vitamin A from Klaire Labs.